Mykal Kilgore: Career

-Kilgore's theatre credits include Motown: The Musical, The Wiz Live!, and Hair.
+Kilgore's theater credits include Motown: The Musical, The Wiz Live!, and Hair.
+He starred in the 2025 revival tour of The Wiz as the Cowardly Lion, but was fired three weeks after opening due to conflicts with the creative team.
+He was quietly replaced by his understudy with no official announcement from the production.

 Kilgore released his debut album A Man Born Black in 2019.
 The album debuted at #2 on the iTunes R&B charts and on five different Billboard charts.
 In 2020, Kilgore received an NAACP Image Award nomination for Outstanding New Artist, as well as a SoulTracks Readers' Choice Awards nomination for New Artist of the Year.
-The lead single from A Man Born Black, "Let Me Go", received a Best Traditional R&B Performance nomination for the 63rd Annual Grammy Awards in 2021.
+The lead single from A Man Born Black, "Let Me Go", was nominated for Best Traditional R&B Performance for the 63rd Annual Grammy Awards in 2021.
+Kilgore was the first openly gay artist to be nominated in the category.